anonymousbup/felcon/CONTRIBUTING.md

 4. Allow the project the [Unlimited Rights] to your contribution

-If you have questions regarding development, send us an e-mail at
+If you have questions regarding development, send us an e-mail at our side.

 ## Unlimited Rights